jacksongoode/enc-multi-label/README.md

-## Urban Sound Classification over a Multi-labeled Database
+## Urban Sound Classification with a Multi-labeled Database

-### Notebooks
+### Notebook

-* notebook.ipynb

-This notebook is a fork of of the [notebook](https://github.com/aqibsaeed/Urban-Sound-Classification) by Aaqib Saeed
+This notebook is a modified fork of of the [notebook](https://github.com/aqibsaeed/Urban-Sound-Classification) by Aaqib Saeed.

 ### Tools

 Python 3.5 (or above) is used during development and following libraries are required to run the code provided in the notebook:
 * numpy
+* pandas
-* panas
+* matplotlib
 * librosa
+* pydub
 * sklearn
 * tensorflow

-* pydub
+They can be installed with requirements.txt using

+`$ pip install -r requirements.txt`

 ### Dataset